 RCPCE Profession-specific Corpora

-The collection of RCPCE profession-specific corpora is developed by the Research Centre for Professional Communication in English (RCPCE), Department of English of The Hong Kong Polytechnic University.
+The collection of RCPCE profession-specific corpora is developed by the Research Centre for Professional Communication in English (RCPCE), Department of English and Communication of The Hong Kong Polytechnic University.
 It contains real-life texts, discourses and genres collected from different professional communities and contexts in Hong Kong.
 It also contains two corpora of research/journal articles published in high impact journals of up to 39 disciplines.

 Professionals, researchers, teachers, students and other language users can leverage these language resources to enhance their language proficiency and professional communicative competencies.

 Click here for the list of publications by users of RCPCE Profession-specific Corpora.

 If there are questions, please contact our Project Associate Dr Amos Yung (amos.yung[at]polyu.edu.hk).

 The computer software used to search the corpora is ConcGramOnline© designed and written by Chris Greaves.
 A newer revision was developed by RCPCE in early 2019 for searching across multiple sub-corpora.
 You can search for a word, or a phrase, or an additional word or phrase in combination with your search word or phrase, and find examples of contextual use in concordances.